The Canterbury Tales: The Knight's Tale

 In A Nutshell

-Chivalry is a big deal in "The Knight's Tale."
-Chivalry was a system of rituals, duties, and behaviors a knight was supposed to follow if he wished to behave with honor.
+The name of the game in "The Knight's Tale" is chivalry, a system of rituals, duties, and behaviors a knight was supposed to follow if he wished to behave with honor.
 The rules of chivalry included things like always keeping your promises, defending the helpless, and remaining loyal to your lord and fellow knights no matter what.
-Wondering if this is like King Arthur's honorable knights of the Round Table?
-Yep, it definitely is.
-Lots of the stories about Arthur's knights have to do with chivalry too.
+Think King Arthur and you're on the right track.

-The woman in a courtly love story is placed on a pedestal – she is totally perfect in every way, and the knight practically worships her.
-His love for her makes the knight stronger and more honorable.
+The woman in a courtly love story is placed on a pedestal: she is totally perfect in every way, and the knight practically worships her.
+In fact, his love for her makes the knight stronger and more honorable.
 The rules of courtly love were even written down in a treatise by a 12th-century French courtier, Andreas Capellanus, in a work called De Amore, although literary types disagree on whether or not this work is meant to be serious or just a way to make fun of the courtly love tradition.

 Why Should I Care?